A Remark to the Theorem of Le Calvez and Yoccoz: Construction Of Quasi-Minimal Systems By Minimal Flows

 \begin{ko} Let $X$ be a manifold of dimension $n > 1$ and $\Phi : \mathbb{R} \times X \to X$ a $C^r$ quasi-minimal flow where $r > 0$.
 If its induced vectorfield is bounded, then for all values of $t \in \mathbb{R}$, except a set of first category, the $C^1$ diffeomorphisms $f = \Phi_t: X \to X$ are quasi-minimal and their exceptional sets coincide with the exceptional set of the flow $\Phi$. \end{ko} Proof: Take a generic $t$ such that $f = \Phi_t: X \to X$ is transitive.
 Choose a $x_0$ such that $O_{f,+}(x_0)$ and $O_{f,-}(x_0)$ is dense.
 This is a well-known fact and follows from Baire's theorem.
 We show if any orbit $O_{\Phi,+}(x)$ is dense then $O_{f,+}(x)$ is dense too.
 Since the induced vectorfield is bounded, the orbit $O_{f,+}(x)$ must have an accumulation point on a segment of the orbit $O_{\Phi,+}(x_0)$.
 The accumulation point is dense, since $O_{f,+}(x_0)$ is dense and for any number $s$ we have $O_{f,+}(\Phi(s,x_0)) = \Phi(s,O_{f,+}(x_0))$, hence $O_{f,+}(x)$ is dense.
 The same argument works for the negative orbits. { $\Box$ }

-Proof of theorem [1.2]: Due to thereoem [2.2] we know that $X$ admits at least a quasi-minimal flow with only one exceptional point.
+Proof of theorem [1.2]: Due to thereoem [2.2] we know that if $X$ has genus 2 it admits at least a quasi-minimal flow with only one exceptional point.
+For genus 1 we take a minimal flow.
 Given a finite set $F \subset X$.
 We can assume that all elements of $F$ belongs to distinct orbits which are dense on both directions and the exceptional point belongs to $F$, otherwise we take a conjugation of the flow.
 We multiply the induced vector field $V$ of the flow with a function $ 0\le f$ that is exactly zero on $F$.
 The flow of $fV$ is quasi-minimal and the exceptional set is $X - F$.
 Now apply corollary [2.4] { $\Box$ }